Hello! If you are new here check out No Time For Flash Cards on Pinterest and join our Facebook community for more great ideas.

 I love Santa.
 My kids love Santa and nothing gets us more excited for his arrival than books.
 Here are some of our very favorite books about Santa to share with your kids.
 All books lists include affiliate links.

 Santasaurus by Niamh Sharkey is my new favorite Christmas book.
 It’s perfect for all the dinosaur crazy kids and ones not even into dinosaurs will still enjoy the sweet story.
-Ollie, Molly and Milo are dino siblings who are getting prepared for Christmas by making decorations, eating treats and writing letters to Santasaurus.
-Milo asks for a trip on Santasaurus’s sleigh and on Christmas Eve he sneaks down to find Santasaurus waiting for him.
-I love this book because as a child I couldn’t think of anything more magical than going with Santa on his sleigh, well maybe hanging out in his toy shop, either way this brought back that wonder.
-The illustrations are bright, fun and add to the magical feeling of this book.
+Ollie, Molly, and Milo are dino siblings who are getting prepared for Christmas by making decorations, eating treats, and writing letters to Santasaurus.
+Milo asks for a trip on Santasaurus’ sleigh and on Christmas Eve he sneaks down to find Santasaurus waiting for him.
+I love this book because as a child I couldn’t think of anything more magical than going with Santa on his sleigh, well maybe hanging out in his toy shop, either way, this brought back that wonder.
+The illustrations are bright, fun, and add to the magical feeling of this book.

 McDuff’s New Friend by Rosemary Wells was a classroom classic in my last year teaching.
 I think I read it every day for 3 weeks straight and then a few weeks after Christmas too!
-In it McDuff the little Westie dog saves the day finding Santa stuck in the snow!
+In it, McDuff the little Westie dog saves the day by finding Santa stuck in the snow!
 I love Susan Jeffer’s retro illustrations and the little details like the dad feeding the baby, the doggy sweaters the McDuff wears in the snow, and how Santa gave them all gifts they needed in the story.

 What book about Santa is a favorite at your house?